Race Information

 Bag Storage

-Secure bag storage will be situated in the Scout HQ building, manned by members of the scout group.
+Secure bag storage will be situated at the Event HQ, manned by members of the scout group.
 You will need to show your race number to pick up your bag after the race.

 Prizes

-Prizes will be awarded in categories to include: Runners – 1 st man, 1 st lady, 2 nd man; 2 nd lady, 3 rd man, 3 rd lady Walkers – 1 st man, 1 st lady (Please be aware that any walkers observed running, or admitting to (!), will be reclassified.)
+Prizes will be awarded in categories to include: Runners – 1st man, 1st lady, 2nd man; 2nd lady, 3rd man, 3rd lady Walkers – 1st man, 1st lady, 1st junior (Please be aware that any walkers observed running, or admitting to (!), will be reclassified.)
+All participants will also receive a unique Charnwood Challenge 2026 Scout badge for taking part, as specially designed by one of the young people in the group.

 Parking

 Please car share if driving to the event, where possible.
-There will be no parking for competitors on the road immediately outside the scout HQ for safety reasons and to ensure access is clear for race organisers and first aid etc. As Nanpantan Road can be fairly busy there is the option to park at the nearby Nanpantan sports ground off Watermead Lane (LE11 3TN).
-However, please be aware that this is a public carpark shared with several sports groups, and there may not be much free space, so please park considerately.
-If you do park on local streets to attend the event, then please make sure not to create a traffic hazard, or to block the access for any local residents.
-For those competitors with the energy to cycle to/from the event (!) there is space at the HQ for cycles to be parked, and although there will be members of the event team around during the day this will be at the owner’s risk.
+There will be no parking for competitors on the road immediately outside the Scout HQ building for safety reasons and to ensure access is clear for race organisers and first aiders etc. As Nanpantan Road can be fairly busy there is the option to park at the nearby Nanpantan sports ground off Watermead Lane (LE11 3TN).
+However, please be aware that this is a public carpark shared with several sports groups, so please park considerately.
+If you do park on local roads or side streets, then please make sure not to create a traffic hazard, and not to block the access for any local residents.
+For those competitors with the energy to cycle to/from the event (!) there are facilities at the Event HQ for cycles to be parked and secured, and although there will be members of the event team around during the day this will be at the owner’s risk.

 First Aid and Emergencies